The Exorcist: Plot

 In northern Iraq, priest Lankester Merrin takes part in an archaeological dig in the ancient ruins of Hatra.
 During the dig, he finds a stone talisman of a winged being that evokes a concerned look on his face.
 He then visits an ancient statue of the same being, silently confronting it.

 In Georgetown, Washington, D.C., actress Chris MacNeil is starring in a film directed by her friend Burke Dennings.
-Chris, along with her 12-year-old daughter Regan MacNeil, rents a luxurious house with hired help.
+Chris, along with her 12-year-old daughter Regan MacNeil, rents a large house with hired help.
+While spending time in the house, Regan discovers a spirit board.
+Unaware of traditional superstitions regarding the board, she plays with it alone.
+She tells her mother she has made repeated contact with an entity she calls "Captain Howdy."
 Meanwhile, Father Damien Karras, a psychiatrist who counsels Georgetown University priests, visits his ailing mother in New York City.
 He later confides to a colleague that he is having a crisis of faith.

 Chris hosts a party with Karras's friend, Father Joseph Dyer, who explains Karras's role as counselor and notes his mother's recent death.
 Regan, seemingly unwell, appears and urinates before Chris comforts her.
 Regan's bed shakes violently after Chris returns her to it.
 Later, Dyer consoles Karras, guilty at not having been with his mother when she died.